tessaleejohnson/ITEMS-Longitudinal/docs/index.md

 ## # ... with 1,610 more rows, and 1 more variable: child_age <dbl>
 ```

-# Exploratory Data Analysis
+# Exploratory Data Analysis {#exploratory-data-analysis}

 We choose age here rather than wave because children were all different ages at the first wave of measurement and waves were not completed at the exact same time for each child (meaning that some children were measured every 2 years, while others were measured at wave 1, then 3 years later for wave 2, then 2 years later for wave 3, etc.).
 Anti-social behavior trajectory may have a developmental component that would get masked if we looked across waves rather than age.

 During this section, we showcase both the `dplyr::group_by` and `dplyr::summarize` functions, which help us calculate descriptive statistics for each level of `child_age`.
 Then, we demonstrate the `gt` package, used for producing display-quality tables of results.

-## Missingness
+## Missingness{#missingness}

 Like many longitudinal datasets, the data used in this example contain missingness.
 When using mixed-effects models, it is important to understand where and how missing observations appear.
-As we learned in [Getting Started], the current data were restricted to children with complete data at the first wave only, though children could appear in the dataset if they were missing data on the second, third, or fourth wave of data collection.
+As we learned in [Getting Started](#getting-started), the current data were restricted to children with complete data at the first wave only, though children could appear in the dataset if they were missing data on the second, third, or fourth wave of data collection.
 To better understand missing data on the outcome, anti-social behavior, we provide examples of four different visualization plots.

-### Missing Data Setup
+### Setup {#missingness-setup}

 Because we plan to analyze our data by *age* and not *wave*, let's first get a sense of how many anti-social scores are missing at each age level.
 We know that children were measured up to four times each, but children ranged from ages 6 - 15 in the dataset.
 Even though we don't have an anti-social behavior score for each child at each age (6, 7, 8, 9, 10...), we know that *theoretically* each child could have contributed an anti-social behavior score at each age.